Codein-Labs/ibexa-seo-toolkit/docs/USER_DOCUMENTATION.md

 # User Documentation

-This documentation is for eZ Platform Contibutors
+This documentation is for Ibexa Contibutors

 ## Features